khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_1.md

 i.
 It is not authentic with regard to its chain of narration.

 ii.
-The Prophet \pbuh could not have commanded us to follow something which he himself had declared erroneous at times; e.g. he pointed out Abū Bakr's \mabpwhim mistake in interpreting a dream, ʿUmar's \mabpwhim error in another interpretation, and Abū al-Sanābil's \mabpwhim going wrong in a verdict he gave; hence, it is not possible for him to order us to follow someone mistaken.
+The Prophet \pbuh could not have commanded us to follow something which he himself had declared erroneous at times; e.g. he pointed out Abū Bakr's \mabpwhim mistake in interpreting a dream, ʿUmar's \mabpwhim error in another interpretation, and Abū al-Sanābil's \mabpwhim going wrong in a verdict he gave.
+Hence, it is not possible for him \pbuh to order us to follow someone mistaken.

 iii.
 The Prophet \pbuh never spoke falsehood; his words were always truth.
 The comparison with the stars is clearly flawed, since for example, if someone intends to travel a certain route directed by the stars in the constellation of Capricorn, but instead follows the stars in Cancer, he will not be correctly-guided, but will stray far away from the correct path and err tremendously; therefore, it is obviously false to say that following any star will guide one correctly.